-Several years ago, when I researching the history of The Private Life of Sherlock Holmes, I spent quite a few nights hunting through various databases for reviews of the book when it was published in 1933.
+Several years ago, when I researching the history of The Private Life of Sherlock Holmes, I spent quite a few nights hunting for reviews from 1933.
 I wanted to find out if the book’s contemporary readers knew they were looking at a work that would still be read 75 years later.

 In the last few years, more newspapers and magazines from the 1930s have had their files come online.
 Here are three “new” reviews from the 1930s that help fill out the picture of how Private Life was received by a contemporary audience.